 The slogan of Greenland’s tourist board is “Be a Pioneer”.
-Greenland, with the world’s lowest population density, is often over-looked as a travel destination, primarily because of it’s cold climate and the difficulty and expense of travel to Greenland-the only two options for travel to Greenland are from Iceland and Denmark.
+Greenland, with the world’s lowest population density, is often overlooked as a travel destination, primarily because of its cold climate and the difficulty and expense of travel to Greenland-the only two options for travel to Greenland are from Iceland and Denmark.

 Greenland has much to offer adventurous and intrepid travelers who make the journey, such as the 2016 Arctic winter games.
 Where else could you watch snowshoeing or pole-pushing (a team sport that is the opposite of tug-of-war).

-Forget the Panama Canal or the Darien Gap, Travel & Leisure selected Panama as a go to destination in 2016 because of the tropical islands of Bocas del Toro.
-Bocas del Toro, an archipelago of nine islands and hundreds of cays, is a picturesque spot to spend several days lapping up waves of the Caribbean Sea and exploring the many natural reserves.
+Forget the Panama Canal or the Darien Gap, Travel & Leisure selected Panama as a go-to destination in 2016 because of the tropical islands of Bocas del Toro.
+Bocas del Toro, an archipelago of nine islands and hundreds of cays, is a picturesque spot to spend several days lapping up waves of the Caribbean Sea and exploring the many nature reserves.
 These lush and laid-back islands, not far from the Costa Rica - Panama border along the Caribbean Sea, are where I proposed to Carrie back in July 2009.

 Southern France, particularly Côte d’Azur, is an extremely popular international travel destination, with visitors flocking to well-known cities like Nice, Cannes, and Saint Tropez.
 Côte d’Azur, synonymous with cloudless skies, topless beaches, super yachts, and a vibrant nightlife, rightly attracts travelers from across the world.
 I traveled to Nice last summer and loved it.